Compressed air school

 AIR VOLUME

-This value is called the Free Air Delivery (FAD).
+This value is called Free Air Volume (FAL).

 (Example; K-MID10-270F-ES delivers 1050 l/min FAD at 9 bar.)

-The measurement standard that should normally be used is ISO 1217.
+The measurement standard you should normally use is ISO 1217.

 AIR PRESSURE

-The compressed air in the compressor must be compressed to a certain pressure, usually 8 - 10 bar.
-(Higher pressures are used, for example, for tyre inflation or blasting, etc.)
+A compressor must compress the compressed air to a certain pressure, usually 8 - 10 bar.
+(Higher pressures can occur, for example, in tyre inflation and blasting, etc.)

-The pressure at each point of use is set with a regulator and is determined by the application.
-Manufacturers of air motors, paint sprayers, pneumatics or similar usually specify at what pressure their product should be used (read manuals!)
+The pressure to be applied at each point of use should be set with a regulator and is determined by the application.
+Manufacturers of air motors, paint sprayers, pneumatics or similar usually specify at what pressure their product should be used (i.e. Read manuals!)

-Some examples of the pressures needed for common applications:
+Some examples of what prints you might need for common uses:

 AIR QUALITY

-As compressed air is used in everything from workshops to laboratory environments, there are different requirements for the quality of compressed air, some common criteria assessed are:
+As compressed air is commonly used in everything from workshops to laboratory environments, there may be different requirements for the quality of the compressed air, some common criteria to assess are:

 - Water/oil content